marcopedrinazzi/master-thesis-code/README.md

-# Code of my Marco Pedrinazzi's thesis
+# Code used in my master's thesis "A Transparent Certification Scheme Based on Blockchain"

-Here you can find all the code of my thesis